Python Turtle - Lesson 4

 4TypeError: 'str' object cannot be interpreted as an integer

-• Error line 4: TypeError: 'str' object cannot be interpreted as an integer:
+• Error on line 4: TypeError: 'str' object cannot be interpreted as an integer

-• This tells us that this involves two data types (string and integer).
+• This means two data types are involved: string and integer

 • Traceback:

-• Error line 3 tells us that the error occurred at line 5 in the code: for index in range(sides):
+• Error on line 3 points to this code on line 5: for index in range(sides):

 Converting data types

-There is a great deal more to this, but at the moment this is all you need to know.
+There is more to learn about this later, but this is all you need for now.

-Here is the finished code as a flowchart.
-Note that we use the same symbol for input as we do for output, with different wording.
+Here is the final version shown as a flowchart.
+Notice that input and output use the same shape, but with different labels.

 flowchart lesson 4 4

-Below is the finished code, with the changes on lines 19 and 20.
+Here is the finished code, with the changes made on lines 19 and 20:

 1import turtle